MartinThoma/MartinThoma.github.io/content/2013-10-01-projects-never-realized.md

 * A teacher for students.
 * Somebody, who has experience with gamification.
 * Somebody, who has contacts to politics and knows how to advertise.

+### Banking

+I think our banking system is a mess.
+It is astonishing to me that you can transfer / withdraw money just with a single number (IBAN).

+Instead, I would like to have an open protocol which uses modern software engineering methods to keep things save.
+Especially:

+* As a customer, I want to have a secure way to authenticate.
+    * This way should be consistent across banks
+* As a customer, I want my bank to have high security standards.
+    * This should be verified by external parties.
+* As a customer, I DON'T want to write anything except for an reciever-ID.
+    * The receiver-ID should have a checksum to prevent mistakes
+    * The receiver-ID should be easy to write (ASCII) and only have writable characters (no whitespaces)
+* As a customer, I want immediate feedback if the transaction was successful or not (e.g. receiver-ID didn't exist / checksum was wrong)
+* As a customer, I want to be able to generate as many receiver-IDs as I want (basically random IBANs).
+    * Each of those should either be handled internally at the bank as an alias, e.g. the money goes to another "receiver-ID" which is directly connected to the same account.
+      Or it should be a different "space" of money.
+This way, one could easily see where money came from
+* As a customer, I want to have as many sender-IDs as I want.
+    * This helps to protect my privacy, in case cooperations analyze my buying behaviour.
+* As a company, I want to have support for a subscription model.
+The subscription includes the amount, the day of first payment, the interval (every X days; every first day of a month, every last day of a month, every 15th of a month, every first day of a year, ...), the earliest day of cancellation, the cancellation deadline (e.g. earliest in 3 months), .
+    * As a customer, I want to have control over all subscriptions.
+This means I need to have the possibility at my bank to cancel subscriptions.
+    * As a customer, I want this cancellation of payment to optionally be a legal cancellation of the contract as well.
+    * As a company, I want to get notified if a customer cancelled a subscription.
+    * As a receiver of money, I want to be able to cancel subscriptions (e.g. if I can't deliver anymore; if the customer had an acceptable reason to cancel early)
+* As a customer, I want to export all my data.
+    * Personal data they have about me.
+    * Transactions: Time, Sender-ID, Receiver-ID, Amount, Message
+    * Subscriptions: See above
+* As a customer, I want to be able to import subscriptions.
+    * I want to be able to transfer subscriptions between accounts.
+* As a customer, I want money transfers to be similar fast as e-mails are.

+### Good Citizen

+I often see minor things that could be improved: Broken glass bottles on the street when I'm cycling to work, a bit of trash or a dead animal lying around, people who park their car wrong in a way that is potentially dangerous (e.g. so that children crossing the street could be overlooked), intersections where the default right of way should be changed.
+Streets which need to be fixed, because plants / ice broke it open.

+And I can imagine way more:

+* **Commute**: I would be fine with stating my most common rides.
+For example, something close to my home address and something close to my work address and the times when I go to / from work.
+With this data, one could potentially improve the schedule of busses / trains.
+* **Trash cans**: Reporting a missing trash can, so that people throw their trash in the can instead of on the street.
+* **Stations**: We have very different bus/train stations.
+Some have only a sign, indicating that a bus will stop there.
+Some have a roof to protect against rain.
+Some have seating.
+Some even have a small waiting spot which is protected against wind.
+And sometimes that waiting spot is even heated.
+I know one train station that has no shelter and almost no seats, but should have everything, because people often get stuck there.
+Maybe it would be even be possible to switch the directions of trains there, so that the direction that has most often issues is at the outside.
+Then one could have businesses there which sell warm food / provide protection against the elements.

+Right now, there is no good way to report those minor suggestions for improvement.
+I would like to have an app for it.
+So people could report them, discuss them and the city could take care of the most important ones / the ones that require least amount of money.

 ## Advertisement Site